 1 in 10 adults worldwide have diabetes.
 Over 90% have type 2 diabetes.
 Close to half are not yet diagnosed.
 In many cases, type 2 diabetes and its complications can be delayed or prevented by adopting and maintaining healthy habits.
 Knowing your risk and what to do is important to support prevention, early diagnosis and timely treatment.Do you know your risk?

 Prevention of type 2 diabetes and diabetes-related complications is the focus of the final year of the World Diabetes Day 2021-23 theme Access to Diabetes Care.
-Learn more and download the first resources.WDD 2023
+Learn more and support the campaign.WDD 2023

 Take part in the World Diabetes Day 2023 call to action.
 Send a letter to your national health minister or Permanent Mission to the United Nations in Geneva using our online tool and ask them to dedicate more resources to help achieve the World Health Organization (WHO) diabetes coverage targets by 2030.Send a letter